CiperProbe/fnf-mod-botplay/README.md

 Currently this only has been tested for Manny Edition of Friday Night Funkin' other psych engine mods i have not tested this.

-Too add this in your game, find the appropriate "script" folder for your Psych engines FNF mod and put it in
+Too add this in your game, find the appropriate "script" folder (in mods, if not in mods then check whole directory) for your Psych engines FNF mod and put it in